bcgov/devhub-app-web/README.md

 * Requires **Node 10** and **npm 6**
 * Clone this repo
-* Change into app-web project directory
+* Change into app-web project directory `cp app-web`
 * run: `npm install`
-* replace relevant environment variables (for local dev only)
-* *it may be* beneficial to have the gatsby cli package `npm install -g gatsby-cli`
+* copy and update your env file
+* `cp .env.production.example .env.production`
+   * the `MATOMO_URL` should be pointing to the instance of your production matomo service.
+If you do not have one leave it as a blank variable.
 * to start development server run: `npm run dev`
 * to build a production version run: `npm run build`
 * to view production build run (requires gatsby-cli to be installed globally): `gatsby serve`